mchang6137/throttlebot/src/README.md

 source: http://blog.arungupta.me/gossip-kubernetes-aws-kops/

 ### Deploying a simple multi-tier application on your cluster
 The Kubernetes documentation covers how to launch a basic web application using PHP and Redis.
-The documentation also includes how to externalize the application. https://kubernetes.io/docs/tutorials/stateless-application/guestbook/
+The documentation also explains how to externalize an application. https://kubernetes.io/docs/tutorials/stateless-application/guestbook/

 Alternatively, one can pull the following repository and deploy the application with a single comand.